Are you being called by Brewer, Michaels & Kane, LLC?* Here's what you need to Know

-According to PACER, in or around late 2008 or early 2009, collectors from Brewer, Michaels & Kane, LLC allegedly contacted New York resident Fiona Clark on a constant basis seeking and demanding payment for an alleged debt.
+According to PACER, in or around late 2008 or early 2009, collectors from Brewer, Michaels & Kane, LLC allegedly contacted a New York consumer on a constant basis seeking and demanding payment for an alleged debt.
 Collectors also allegedly called her spouse and threatened to file lawsuits and seek wage garnishment orders against both of them.
-When Ms. Clark sent a letter by certified mail indicating that she did not believe she owed the debt, company representatives allegedly solicited her to write a postdated check in exchange for withholding from filing suit against her.
+When the consumer sent a letter by certified mail indicating that she did not believe she owed the debt, company representatives allegedly solicited her to write a postdated check in exchange for withholding from filing suit against her.

-Feeling harassed by Brewer, Michaels & Kane, LLC, Ms. Clark hired a consumer attorney and sued the company for allegedly violating the FDCPA in the following ways:
+Feeling harassed by Brewer, Michaels & Kane, LLC, the consumer hired a consumer attorney and sued the company for allegedly violating the FDCPA in the following ways: